 Souvenirs from Tahiti

-The famous Black Pearls of Tahiti which grow here because of the unique color of French Polynesia’s mollusk shells are perfect souvenirs.
-The pearls are not really black, but run from a dark aubergine to a light pink, with blues, greens, and rusty-colored ones too.
-You can purchase one at a pearl farm—where they’ll also show you how the pearls are cultivated—from one of the large chain stores like Robert Wan which can be found in the resorts.
+Get some famous Black Pearls of Tahiti which grow here because of the unique color of French Polynesia’s mollusk shells.
+They are perfect souvenirs!
+The pearls are not really super black but run from a dark aubergine to blues, greens, and rusty-colored ones too.
+I love the luster of the pretty pearls.
+You can purchase one at a pearl farm where they’ll also show you how the pearls are cultivated.
+Or you can get them from one of the large chain stores like Robert Wan which can be found in most resorts.

 How to get to Tahiti

-Now I just have to figure out which Society island to visit!
-Have you been to the French Polynesia, if not add it to your bucketlist!
+Have you been to French Polynesia, if not hope this post inspired you to add it to your bucket list?